abhaysoni512/Golang/Revision.md

         - sync.Mutex: Suitable for protecting complex data structures or critical sections of code where multiple operations need to be performed atomically.
         - atomic package: Ideal for simple operations on single variables, such as incrementing a counter or swapping pointers, where the overhead of a mutex is unnecessary.

+11. Fan in and Fan out in Go lang :

+    Fan-In is a concurrency pattern where multiple goroutines send their results to a single output channel.
+This pattern is useful for collecting results from various concurrent operations into one place for further processing or aggregation.

+    Fan-Out is a concurrency pattern where multiple worker goroutines read from a single input channel to process data concurrently.
+This pattern helps to distribute the workload and speed up processing by utilizing multiple goroutines.

+12. Context in Go lang :
+    Context in Go is a tool that we can use with concurrent design pattern to make sure that if we have like a process which get lost or cancelled we can propagate that cancellation to all the goroutines which are working on that process.

+    Context could also help us with like passing arround variables which are request scoped like auth tokens, user ids etc.

+    Real time example : In Go servers, each incoming request is handled in its own goroutine.
+Request handlers often start additional goroutines to access backends such as databases and RPC services.
+The set of goroutines working on a request typically needs access to request-specific values such as the identity of the end user, authorization tokens, and the request’s deadline.
+When a request is canceled or times out, all the goroutines working on that request should exit quickly so the system can reclaim any resources they are using.
+At Google, we developed a context package that makes it easy to pass request-scoped values, cancellation signals, and deadlines across API boundaries to all the goroutines involved in handling a request.
+The package is publicly available as context.
+This article describes how to use the package and provides a complete working example.

+    Request-scoped values (also called request-scoped context or per-request context) are pieces of data that live only for the duration of a single incoming request and are automatically cleaned up when the request ends.

+    Why "across API boundaries" matters
+    In modern systems (especially microservices or clean/hexagonal architecture), a single incoming HTTP/gRPC request often crosses many boundaries:

+    HTTP Request
+    → API Gateway / Edge service
+        → Authentication service (internal API call)
+        → User service (another internal call)
+        → Billing service
+        → Database layers, logging, auditing, etc.

+    You usually need certain data available everywhere during that request, for example:

+        User ID / tenant ID (after authentication) Trace/correlation ID (for distributed tracing)
+        Request locale / timezone
+        Authorization decisions or roles
+        Transaction/context flags (dry-run mode, impersonation, etc.)
+    These mechanisms give you a map/dictionary that:

+        Is automatically created when a request starts Is automatically destroyed when the request finishes Is accessible from anywhere in the call stack (even deep in libraries) Does not leak to other concurrent requests (very important for thread-safety)